Inbibo/adonisfx_docs/docs/maya/simshape.md

 > - All input geometries must have the same number of vertices.
 > - If **R** is not provided, the system will use the initial state of **S** as the rest mesh.
 > - If **D** is not provided, the simulation will not produce activations.
-> - If **A** is not provided, the system will use the input mesh to the deformer (**S**) as animated mesh.
+> - If **A** is not provided, the system will use the input mesh to the deformer (**S**) as the animated mesh.

 When initially creating an AdnSimshape deformer, it is possible to add both a **Simulated Mesh** and a **Rest Mesh**, or only add a **Simulated Mesh**.
 The process to create an AdnSimshape deformer is:

   1. Select the **Rest Mesh** (optional), then the **Simulated Mesh**.
   2. Press the ![Simshape button](images/adn_simshape.png){style="width:4%"} in the AdonisFX shelf or press *Simshape* in AdonisFX menu under the *Create* section.
 If the shelf button is double-clicked or the option box in the menu is selected a window will be displayed where a custom name and initial attribute values can be set.
   3. A message box will notify that AdnSimshape has been created properly, meaning that it is ready to simulate with default settings.
-Check the next section to customise their configuration.
+Check the next section to customize their configuration.

 In order to add or remove any of the optional meshes, a set of menu items are exposed in AdonisFX menu > Edit Simshape.
 In that submenu, the options to manage each mesh type can be found.
 See Figure 1.